Q. When will you be announcing the schedule for next year's International Students Course?

 Q. I missed the deadline.
 Are there any seats left?
 A. Any courses that have reached the maximum number of students will have "full" next to the course name on the International Students Course Schedule page.
 A second application period will be considered if there are vacancies.
 Please check back for announcements.

 Q. How do I apply?
 When do I pay?
-A. Please check our Application Procedure Pages (International Students Course or Workshops) for more information.
+A. Please check our Application Procedure Page (International Students Course) for more information.

 Q. Are there any classes held in English?
 A. The Beginners Course, Foundation Kasuri Course, and Applied Kasuri Course are held in English.